Coronavirus digest: Austria, France ease lockdowns | DW | 19.05.2021

 Countries throughout Asia have tightened restrictions following several COVID-19 outbreaks.

-Coronavirus success story Taiwan has reported more than 1,000 cases since last week and put over 600,000 people in two-week medical isolation.
+Coronavirus success story Taiwan has reported more than 1,000 cases since last week and put more than 600,000 people in two-week medical isolation.

-The latest surge is believed to have been driven by the more easily transmissible variant first identified in the UK.
+The latest surge is believed to be driven by the more easily transmissible coronavirus variant first identified in the United Kingdom, also referred to as the British variant.

 The South Asian country also confirmed 267,334 new infections, as daily cases dropped below 300,000 for the third consecutive day.